jina-ai/jina/docs/fundamentals/flow/create-flow.md

 ## Serve forever

 In most scenarios, a Flow should remain reachable for prolonged periods of time.
-This can be achieved by `jina flow --uses flow.yml` from terminal.
+This can be achieved by `jina flow --uses flow.yml` from the terminal.

 Or if you are serving a Flow from Python: